 A Long-Term Commitment to Well-Being

 In 2013, Mason’s Board of Visitors approved a new strategic plan.
-Of the plan’s twelve goals, one addresses well-being in particular: Goal #7: Well-Being: Become a model well-being university that allows all of its members to thrive.
-As part of this goal, the Center for the Advancement of Well-Being–along with the Well-Being Learning Community– took on the mission to “…provide a focal point for our efforts and a source of innovation and energy in promoting positive change.”
+Of the plan’s 12 goals, one addresses well-being in particular: Goal #7: Well-Being: Become a model well-being university that allows all of its members to thrive.
+As part of this goal, the Center for the Advancement of Well-Being and its partners took on the mission to “… provide a focal point for our efforts and a source of innovation and energy in promoting positive change.”